sahilrajput03/learn-raspberry/using-mongodb.md

 		pwd: "sahil",
 		roles: [ "userAdminAnyDatabase", "dbAdminAnyDatabase", "readWriteAnyDatabase"] // creating master user by using such roles })
+// CONNECT USING MONGO SHELL: mongo -u sahil -p sahil 192.168.18.13/db1 (you may change db later via `use db1` and check selected by via `db` command)
+// CONNECT USING CONNECTING STRING USING MongoDB COMPASS: mongodb://sahil:sahil@192.168.18.13:27017/db1

 // ADD A GLOBAL USER TO HAVE READ/WRITE ACCESS TO DATABASE DB1 AND DB2.
 (GLOBAL as we are adding this user to the admin database itself)